lwrightqa/Coin-Collector/README.md

 1. Go to the repository's **Releases** tab.
 2. Download `coincollector.exe` (only tested on Windows).
-3. Run the downloaded file to play.
+3. Run the downloaded file to play. **Note** Windows Defender might yell at you when you run the .exe because I haven't bought a signing certificate from Microsoft.
+This is malware-free.
+That's just my word you're going on.

 ## How to Play
 To run the game, execute the `coincollector.py` script using the `pgzrun` command in your terminal from the project's root directory: